DK26/rendit/README.md

 * Version: **v1.16.0**
 * Repository: <https://github.com/Keats/tera>

+A highly advanced, capable and secure by default rendering engine that follows the OWASP Top 10 guidelines.
 A good alternative choice if you are used to template engines such as `Jinja2`, `Django`, `Liquid` or `Twig`.
-The `Tera` rendering engine is highly advanced, capable and secure rendering engine that follows the OWASP Top 10 guidelines to provide trust and security.
+Originated in the Rust programming language.

 ```html
 <HTML>